ceph/ceph/doc/architecture.rst

 Ceph server hosts.
 The authentication is not extended beyond the Ceph client.
 If the user accesses the Ceph client from a remote host, Ceph authentication is not applied to the connection between the user's host and the client host.

+For configuration details, see `Cephx Config Guide`_.
+For user management details, see `User Management`_.

 .. index:: architecture; smart daemons and scalability